SystemsApproach/private5g/ran.rst

 would likely service multiple RUs.
 The use of mmWave in 5G is likely to make this later configuration all the more common.

-Also note that the split-RAN changes the nature of the Backhaul Network, which originally connected the base stations back to the Mobile Core.
-With the split-RAN there are multiple connections, which are officially labeled as follows.
+Also note that the Split RAN changes the nature of the Backhaul Network, which originally connected the base stations back to the Mobile Core.
+With the Split RAN there are multiple connections, which are officially labeled as follows.

 -  RU-DU connectivity is called the Fronthaul